 We strongly value the importance of helping our children to flourish academically but also spiritually, morally, socially and culturally, so that they are fully prepared for life in British society and for their role as citizens.
 By pursuing a framework of Catholic Christian Values, we provide a context and meaning for understanding why British Values are so important.
 We follow the example of Jesus by welcoming and including everyone into our lives and our broad and balanced Catholic Curriculum re-enforces that each and every pupil is special and unique and is created in the image of God (Gen 1:27).
 Our children are all equipped with the knowledge and skills to follow British Values by contributing to the Common Good and to be confident, active citizens in the wider community.

 Democracy is an extremely important value.
 Pupils always have the opportunity to have their voices heard.
 We actively promote the equality of rights and privileges.

-Pupils vote for school council representatives who take an active role in pupil voice throughout the school.
+- Pupils vote for our school council representatives, Pupil Voice, who take an active role throughout the school.

 The Rule of Law